keldykins/12-employee-tracker/README.md

-# Employee Tracker
+# Employee Summary

 ## Description

-This is a command line content management system, designed to manage employees and their roles, salaries, managers, and IDs.
+Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+Designed to manage employees and their roles, salaries, managers, and IDs.
 This app combines the use of mySQL, node, and inquirer.
 You are able to add, view, and/or update departments, roles, or employees.

-## Installation
+## Usage

 Navigate to the terminal and open index.js using "node index.js"

-## Usage

-Manage employees and their roles, salaries, managers, and IDs.

 ## Contact